 The reason to include two metrics is that it makes it easier to later trigger emails off of both an overall order and off of specific categories / items.

 $event_id needs to be a unique identifier for each combination of the order and the product ordered.
-One easy way to create a unique identifier is to combine the Order ID and Product ID.
-For example, in the data below the
+One easy way to create a unique identifier is to combine the Order ID and Product ID like in the example above.

 My Import is Taking a Long Time